couchbase/kubernetes/README.md

 couchbase-controller-j7yzf
 ```

-Now, to view the logs on all of the containers, run:
+View the logs on all of the containers via:

 ```
 $ gcloud alpha container kubectl log couchbase-controller-ho6ta couchbase-server